 Kathy Kleiner wrote to OPP to compliment landscaping crews on their fantastic job this spring: "I just wanted to compliment the landscaping crew here at University Park!
 I walk extensively all around campus and the flower beds and containers are splendid!
 You and your crew do a fantastic job of keeping the campus looking pristine!"

 Congratulations To Craig Dubler

 As part of the "National BIM Guide for Owners" Committee, John Messner, Charles and Elinor Matts Professor of Architectural Engineering; and Craig Dubler, Penn State Office of Physical Plant Facility Asset Management program manager and instructor in architectural engineering, received the National Institute of Building Sciences Honor Award.
-For read the entire story, visit Penn State News.
+To read the complete story, visit Penn State News.